Bowie, Arizona

 Bowie is an unincorporated community and a census-designated place in Cochise County, Arizona, United States.
-As of the 2010 U.S. Census the population of Bowie was 449.
+As of the 2020 census, the population of Bowie was 406.

 History

 The Southern Pacific built a rail line through eastern Arizona in 1880, including a stop at Bowie.
 Once a junction was made in March 1881 with eastern rail lines in Deming, New Mexico, this line was the second transcontinental rail route across the United States.

 The community is named for the former Fort Bowie.

 Demographics

 Bowie first appeared on the 1910 U.S. Census as the "Bowie Precinct" of Cochise County.
 It appeared again in 1920 and 1930 as a precinct.
 It reported a majority White population in 1930.
 The population of Bowie was 650 in the 1960 census.
 2010, when it was made a census-designated place (CDP).